James Thew - Fotolia

 Where contact centers were.
 As a result of having standalone systems, contact centers produced mounds of reports focusing on individual pieces of data, primarily from ACDs, including how quickly a phone was answered, the average length of a phone call, etc.

 Where contact centers are.
 Currently, contact centers use balanced scorecards.
-These scorecards can be at an agent, team or department level, and display, in a single place, the results of key metrics including: service levels, quality results, first-call resolution, customer satisfaction and more.
+These scorecards can be at an agent, team or department level, and display, in a single place, the results of key metrics including: service levels, quality results, -call , customer satisfaction and more.
 The balanced scorecard attempts to balance the reporting of key metrics across the spectrum of efficiency, effectiveness and customer experience, among other things.

 Where contact centers are going.
 Looking ahead, organizations will provide information on how the results of transactions in the contact center impact customer behavior including items such as: repeat purchasing, retention and more.
 Instead of relying on asking customers about their potential purchase behavior following a transaction, organizations will provide follow-up reporting to determine if customer behavior matches the intent stated during a survey.